 About the School

 The main school is located on an eight acre campus a few kilometers from the main road of Bali, a village in the Indian desert state of Rajasthan.
-Several adjoining classroom buildings including a library, science labs, audio-visual room and a computer centre.
+The campus has several adjoining classroom buildings include a library, science labs, audio-visual room and a computer centre.
 The abundant green campus houses playing fields, an outdoor auditorium, a water harvesting system and a forest area to create a child-friendly, creative environment which harmonizes with the open green space.
 The adjoining six acre junior campus was added in 2013, and in addition to a child friendly Pre-Primary school, there are sports areas for the senior school, a farm and a garage for the schools' transport fleet.

-Starting with 11 students in 1992, today there are nearly 1000 students with 40% female enrollment.
+Starting with 11 students in 1992, today there are over 800 student with near 45% female enrollment.
 Students come from various villages across a 30 kilometer radius and are transported via one of the many school buses.
 The school maintains a teacher to student ratio of 1:30.
 The academic year runs from April to March.
-The school has been affiliated with India’s premier educational board, Central Board of Secondary Education (CBSE), since 1997 and has produced consistently good results at the Class X Board exams every year.
+The school has been affiliated with India's premier educational board, Central Board of Secondary Education (CBSE), since 1997 and has produced consistently good results at the Class X Board exams every year.
 It has been allotted as a CBSE board exam centre for the annual board exams where students from schools across the area appear for their exams at The Fabindia School.

 In keeping with its holistic approach to education, the school offers extensive extra curricular programs in addition to its comprehensive academic courses.
 School activities include a wide range of sports programs including opportunities to participate in regional tournaments, as well as drama, debate, arts and crafts, music, environmental education and community service to provide a well rounded education.
 Students also have the unique opportunity to go on educational field trips both within the state and beyond.
 For many students these trips are their first time away from home and the exposure to other cities and towns creates lifelong impressions.